leech0619/ARFICT/README.md

 ---

 ## 🎯 Why ARFICT?
-Indoor navigation is often unreliable with GPS. **ARFICT changes the game** by combining **Augmented Reality, optimised algorithms, and QR code localisation** to guide users in real-world indoor environments, providing an experience that is more **intuitive, interactive, and accessible** than conventional methods.
+Indoor navigation is often unreliable with GPS. **ARFICT changes the game** by combining **Augmented Reality, A\* algorithms, and QR code localisation** to guide users in real-world indoor environments, providing an experience that is more **intuitive, interactive, and accessible** than conventional methods.

 ---